University Hospital Saarland Homburg

 About the city

 Homburg is a small town in southwestern Germany, located on the river Erbach.
-Despite the population of about 42,000 inhabitants, the city attracts such employers as Robert Bosch GmbH, Schaeffler Group and Michelin.
+Despite the population of about 42,000 inhabitants, the city attracts such employers as Robert Bosch, Schaeffler Group, and Michelin.
 Homburg is also home to the famous Carlsberg brewery.

-The city's main attraction is a huge system of sandstone caves, laid in the 17th century as a raw material for producing glass.
-The total length of the passages through the caves at 12 levels is five kilometres, so visiting the caves is only allowed with a guide.
+The city's main attraction is a vast system of sandstone caves, laid in the 17th century as a raw material for producing glass.
+The total length of the passages through the caves at 12 levels is five kilometers, so visiting the caves is only allowed with a guide.
 Luisenthal Castle and Carlsberg Castle also attract tourists with their rich history.

 It is home to the Faculty of Medicine of the University of Saarland, which significantly contributes to the local economy.
 One of the University's alumni is the German physician David Bardens, who in 2012 demonstrated the existence and size of the measles virus.
 The Homburg University Hospital is in great demand among the population of Germany and not only.
 The hospital specializes in the diagnosis and treatment of rare diseases, in particular liver pathologies.

-Homburg is a city with great ambitions.
-Guests of the town can enjoy the incredible nature of the local mountains and hills, delicious German cuisine, as well as traditional beers.
+Homburg is a city with grand ambitions.
+Guests of the town can enjoy the incredible nature of the local mountains and hills, delicious German cuisine, and traditional beers.
 The city leaves only pleasant impressions and unforgettable memories.